hellybrine/honeygotchi/README.md

     cd honeygotchi
     ```

-2. Install dependencies:
+2. Make the `install.sh` script executable:
     ```bash
-    pip install -r requirements.txt
+    chmod +x install.sh
     ```

-3. Run the honeypot:
+3. Run the installation script:
     ```bash
+    ./install.sh
+    ```

+   The script will install all the necessary dependencies and set up the environment automatically.

+4. Once the installation is complete, you can start the honeypot:
+    ```bash
     python3 honeypot.py
     ```

-The honeypot will now be active and start responding to SSH connections, logging attacker commands.
+The honeypot will now be running and ready to interact with attackers and logging their commands.